A cut finite element method for a Stokes interface problem: Numerical examples

-The approximation of the discontinuous pressure using the proposed method is shown in Fig.~\ref{fig:pressureCF}.
-The error in the velocity measured in the $H^1$ norm and the error in the pressure measured in the $L^2$ norm are shown for different mesh sizes in Table~\ref{tab:couetteF}.
-The results in Table~\ref{tab:couetteF} can be compared with the results in~\cite[Table 2]{ASB10}.
-The errors in the velocity are similar to the result in~\cite{ASB10} but the errors in the pressure are much smaller using our method.

-In~\ref{fig:errorvsdist} we show the condition number as a function of the relative distance between the interface and the mesh line for different $\varepsilon_{\bfu}$.
-We see that the stabilization for the velocity, $J(\bfu_h,\bfv_h)$, is needed in order to obtain a well conditioned system matrix independently of the location of the interface.
+{In Fig.~\ref{fig:condvsdist} we show the condition number as a function of the relative distance between the interface and the mesh line for different values of $\varepsilon_{\bfu}$ and $\varepsilon_{p}$.
+The mesh size is kept fixed with 18 grid points along the x-axis in the pressure mesh.
+We see that both of the stabilization terms $J_p(p_h,q_h)$ and $J_{\bfu}(\bfu_h,\bfv_h)$ are needed in order to obtain a well conditioned system matrix independently of the location of the interface. }